mlange-42/go-ecs-benchmarks/README.md

 In case you develop or use a Go ECS that is not in the list and that want to see here, please open an issue or make a pull request.

+In case you are a developer or user of an implementation included here, feel free to check the benchmarked code for any possible improvements.
+Open an issue if you want a version update.

 ## Benchmarks

 Last run: Wed, 08 Jan 2025 00:42:22 UTC